 Note: that the description you enter with the BPAY payment is unable to download to our software.
-Please email the school on firstname.lastname@example.org or phone the School on 6048 0300 to confirm allocation of payments to specific items.
+Please contact the school via email: email@example.com or phone 02 6048 0300 to confirm allocation of payments to specific items.

-We have a large staff consisting over 70 members - teachers, integration aides, canteen, administration, library and grounds personnel.
+We have a large staff consisting over 80 members - teachers, integration aides, canteen, welfare, engagement, administration, library and grounds personnel.

 Wodonga Primary School is situated in the City of Wodonga alongside the Murray River and at the gateway to the Snowy Mountains and Victorian Alps.
 The school occupies a 12-acre site close to the centre of the city and boasts extensive grassed ovals and playgrounds.

 Newsletters are available via Compass every Monday evening, and are also posted under News & Events.